maxviazov/Spring-Frameworks-/Code-Style.md

 This document defines the coding standards for source files in the Spring Framework.
 It is primarily intended for the Spring Framework team but can be used as a reference by contributors.

-The structure of this document is based on the [Google Java Style](https://google.github.io/styleguide/javaguide.html) reference and is _work in progress_.
+The structure of this document is based on the [Google Java Style](https://google.github.io/styleguide/javaguide.html) reference and is a _work in progress_.

 ## Source File Basics